Table of Contents

 These were a few differences between Kharif and Rabi crops.
 Kharif and Rabi crops are mostly used to indicate the right time to sow and raise a particular crop.

-For more information on Rabi and Kharif crops, examples of Rabi crops and Kharif crops, and the difference between the two, register with BYJU’S website or download BYJU’S app for further reference.
+For more information on Rabi and Kharif crops, examples of Rabi crops and Kharif crops and the differences between the two, register with BYJU’S website or download the BYJU’S app for further reference.

 Frequently Asked Questions

 What are rabi crops?

 Rabi crops are also known as winter crops.
 These are the crops that are sown at the beginning of the winter season.

 What are Kharif crops?